-Instagram Rival Cuts A Third Of Staff As Its Business Changes 'Overnight'
+Instagram Rival Cuts A Third Of Staff As Market Changes 'Overnight'

 The popular photo app VSCO has terminated about a third of its staff, NPR has learned.